-Dealing with flight problems can be really frustrating.
-However, the bright side is that the European Union has regulations to help travelers when things get messed up.
-If you’re flying in the EU, it’s a good idea to understand these regulations.
-They can help you out if your flight goes off course.
+Handling flight problems can be very annoying.
+However, the positive thing is that the European Union has laws to help travelers when things get messed up.
+If you’re traveling by air in the EU, it’s wise to understand these protections.
+They can be useful if your flight gets messed up.

 Passenger Rights under EU Regulation 261/2004